Northern Ireland SAS committee

 Our priorities

-• Work with key stakeholders to ensure implementation of the new specialty doctor and specialist contracts
+• Work with key stakeholders to ensure continued transition to the 2021 specialty doctor and specialist contracts

-• Engage with key stakeholders to implement NISAS charter.
+• Engage with key stakeholders to continue implementation of the NISAS charter.

 • Take forward issues relating to pay and terms and conditions of service